I21b/I21b/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report⠀
+name: ⠀⠀Bug report
-about: Issue template for mobiles that can't use yaml templates
+about: Markdown template for mobiles that can't use yaml templates
-title: "----[BUG] "
+title: "--> [BUG] "
 labels: Bug
 assignees: ''